Butterfly Bush Pruning Quotes

 Butterfly Bush Pruning detail Butterfly Bush Pruning detail Butterfly Bush Pruning detail

-Factors Influencing Cost
+Factors Affecting Cost

-Project Size and Scope
+Project Size Details

 Scope/Size Typical Range

-Light Pruning (deadheading, shaping) 1-2 feet per year
+Light pruning (deadheading, shaping) 1-2 feet